 Boatswain (or Bosun) in Modern Shipping

 Nowadays things have changed quite a bit.
 To become an ordinary seaman, a trainee needs to gain experience first.
 After becoming an experienced ordinary seaman, he is promoted to the status of an AB (able-bodied seaman).
 When he proves his skill and the company hiring him believes he has the appropriate experience, he is promoted to a Bosun.
-A bosun is required to have extensive knowledge in dealing with knots, hitches bends, whipping, and splices for anchoring the vessel, among other things and should be well versed in seamanship practices.
+A bosun is required to have extensive knowledge in dealing with knots, hitches bends, whipping, and splices for anchoring the vessel, among other things, and should be well versed in seamanship practices.

-A boatswain also known as a Petty officer or a qualified member of the deck department is the seniormost crewman of the deck.
+A boatswain is also known as a Petty officer or a qualified member of the deck department is the seniormost crewman of the deck.
 He is responsible for the ship’s hull and all its components, including its rigging, anchors, cables, sails, deck maintenance, and small boat operations.
 The boatswain is designated the warrant officer in the Navy.

 The Ship’s Boatswain jobs are very crucial.
 He is entrusted with the supervision of cargo handling.
 He also inspects and maintains rigging and deck gear.